-You can use a number of mediums color resin.
-Resin will pretty much color with any powder or liquid like acrylic paint, mica resin tints that are made for resin and glitter.
+You can use a number of mediums color transparent epoxy resin with.
+Epoxy will pretty much color with any powder form or liquid colorant like a resin dye, an acrylic paint or mica resin tints that are specifically made for resin.

-Stay to the 10% rule when coloring resin.
+Stay to the 10% rule when coloring epoxy resin.
 No more than 10% color to your resin.

-Continue reading below to understand the pros and cons of every resin colorant and what will attain best resin colors.
+Continue reading below to understand the pros and cons of every epoxy resin colorant and what will achieve your best resin colors.

 1. Liquid Resin Tints